BDC Hamburger Icon

 Open row

-Employee health is a priority for employees and businesses alike, especially since the start of the COVID-19 pandemic.
-According to CDC data, business productivity losses caused by personal and family health problems cost U.S. employers $225.8 billion each year, or $1,685 per employee.
+Employee health is a priority for team members and businesses alike.
+According to Centers for Disease Control and Prevention (CDC) data, business productivity losses caused by personal and family health problems cost United States employers $225.8 billion annually or $1,685 per employee.
 For a small company with 10 employees, that’s an average loss of $16,850 annually.

-Fortunately, a business can take concrete steps to improve employee health and reduce sick days, thus keeping operations moving steadily and providing an environment that fosters a healthy, engaged team.
+Fortunately, a business can take concrete steps to improve employee health and reduce sick days, keeping operations moving steadily and providing an environment that fosters a healthy, energetic and engaged team.

 Did You Know?Did you know

-Supporting employees’ mental health is just as crucial as fostering their physical health.
-Consider hiring a health professional to educate your team on improving self-care, reducing stress and preventing burnout.
+Supporting employees' mental health is as crucial as fostering their physical health.
+Consider hiring a health professional to educate your team on improving self-care, reducing stress and preventing employee burnout.

 How to reduce sick days

-Here are 10 ways to reduce sick days:
+Here are 10 ways businesses can take action to reduce employee sick days.

 1. Provide healthy, well-balanced food.